José de Azlor y Virto de Vera: Governorship

 The six eastern Tejas missions were reopened, and Presidio Dolores, now known as Presidio de los Tejas, was moved from the Neches River to a site near mission Purísima Concepción near the Angelina River.
 The Spaniards then built another fort, Presidio Nuestra Señora de Loreto de la Bahía, known as La Bahía, on the site of the former French Fort Saint Louis.
 Nearby they established a mission, Espíritu Santo de Zúñiga (also known as La Bahía), for the Coco, Karankawa, and Cujane Indians.
 Ninety men were left to staff the garrison.

 On 13 June 1722, having returned to Mexico City from the expedition, Aguayo resigned from the governorship of Coahuila and Texas.
 At the beginning of his expedition, Texas had consisted only of San Antonio and approximately 60 soldiers; at his resignation the province had grown to consist of 4 presidios, over 250 soldiers, 10 missions, and the small civilian town of San Antonio.
 The Aguayo expedition strengthened the Spanish claim to Texas which the French never again disputed.

 Death and legacy

-In 1724, Aguayo was honored by the Spanish king with a promotion to Field Marshall.
+In 1724, Aguayo was honored by the Spanish king with a promotion to Field Marshal.
 Aguayo died on 9 March 1734.
 Aguayo's daughter, the Marchioness of Aguayo married into another large landholding family in 1735 and she gained title to additional lands.
 In the 1760s the Aguayo landholdings totaled 5944278 ha and their herds of sheep were estimated to number more than 200,000.
 Their headquarters at Patos had a population of 1,200.
 The Aguayos themselves were absentee landlords, living in Mexico City as did many large landowners with holdings in the Mexican hinterland.

 Mismanagement and the hazards of raising livestock in a drought-prone region drove the Aguayo family to sell much of their property to English investors in 1825.
 The Sánchez Navarro family acquired the entire Aguayo estate in 1840 and thus became the largest landowners in all of the Americas.